jshin49/fb-vision-bot/README.md

 # fb-vision-bot
 Facebook Messenger Bot that consumes Google Cloud Vision API and provides insights on images.

+You can try it out on the following [Facebook Page](https://www.facebook.com/Google-Cloud-Vision-Bot-1820906991461911/), and start by saying Hi to it.

 @TODO: This bot will integrate the NLP platform Api.ai with Facebook Messenger to provide a richer and smarter user experience.

 Features of Google Cloud Vision API are the following: